How Many Lives Can a Polyester Garment Have?

 Impurities accumulate:

-Polyester fabrics often include 0.5–3% additives and finishes for handfeel, performance, dyeing, UV stability, and processing.
+Additives accumulate too.
+Polyester fabrics often include roughly 0.5–3% additives and finishes for handfeel, performance, dyeing, UV stability, and processing.
 These materials were not designed for repeated melting cycles.

 2.2 The Typical Downcycling Path

-• Second recycle → downcycled into insulation, filling, panels, strapping, etc.
+Second recycle → downcycled into insulation, filling, panels, strapping, and other lower-value uses

-For many apparel products, the practical outcome looks like this:
+For many apparel products, the practical outcome looks more like this:

 3. Enzymatic Recycling: Extending Polyester’s Lifecycle

 Because polyester is such a large share of global textiles, landfilling or incineration wastes significant embedded energy and resources.
-That’s why chemical and enzymatic recycling have attracted attention: instead of reshaping PET chains through melting, these processes break PET back into its original building blocks.
+That’s why chemical and enzymatic recycling have attracted so much attention.
+Instead of reshaping PET chains through melting, these processes break PET back into its original building blocks.

-For polyester garments, the most discussed approach is enzymatic PET recycling, developed by companies such as Carbios and research partners.
+For polyester garments, the most discussed route is enzymatic PET recycling, developed by companies such as Carbios and research partners.
+The original article already framed this as the main pathway that could extend polyester beyond today’s typical 1–2 technical lives, which is exactly the right role for this section.

-3.1 How Enzymatic PET Recycling Works (Simple Explanation)
+3.1 How Enzymatic PET Recycling Works, Simply Explained

-Other materials—cotton, certain dyes/pigments, elastane, PE, PA—are largely not broken down by this enzyme in the same way, and can be separated as different fractions depending on the process design.
+Other materials—cotton, certain dyes and pigments, elastane, PE, PA—are largely not broken down by this enzyme in the same way, and can be separated as different fractions depending on process design.

-That reset is what makes multiple textile-to-textile loops possible in theory, assuming cost and infrastructure make it viable at scale.
+That reset is what makes multiple textile-to-textile loops possible in theory, assuming cost, collection, sorting, and industrial capacity all become viable at scale.

 3.2 Why Blended Fabrics Matter So Much

-• Cotton discolors or degrades under melt temperatures needed for PET
+- Cotton discolors or degrades under PET melt temperatures

 Carbios has publicly demonstrated proof-of-concept work showing that mixed, colored polyester textile waste can be processed and turned into new products, including white T-shirts, in collaborations with major brands.

-• The process aims to be compatible with multi-material textiles, not only clean mono-material waste.
+- The process aims to work with multi-material textiles, not only clean mono-material waste

 This is the core reason enzymatic recycling is discussed as a pathway toward more than 1–2 lives for polyester garments.